You may have heard the sayings,

 This was the comparison from the peak of his bulk to his leanest – you wouldn’t think he was 17kg lighter!

-At the end of a leaning phase you typically have one of two options:
+At the end of The Consolidation Phase you typically have one of two options:

 Shantanu is going for the latter!
 He knows this is all part of the journey, and after a solid reverse diet phase, aims to begin depositing the pennies again.